delhivery/LeaderCluster/README.md

 ##How to build
 Requirements:-
-- Java 8: sudo apt-get install openjdk-8-jdk
+- Java 8: `sudo apt-get install openjdk-8-jdk`
-- Apache Maven: sudo apt-get install maven
+- Apache Maven: `sudo apt-get install maven`
-- Set environmental variable JAVA_HOME
+- Set the environment variable `JAVA_HOME`

 After, that, clone the project to a folder and to build the project, use commands:-
 - cd LeaderCluster